Review Vendor SOC 2 Report

 2. It supports vendor selection and due diligence

-SOC 2 reports can help in the process of vendor selection.
+SOC 2 reports can help in vendor selection.
 You can determine if a vendor aligns with your organization’s security and compliance needs by reviewing their SOC 2 report.
 By demonstrating SOC 2 compliance vendors prove that they are committed to protecting customer data and have adequate security measures in place.

 3. It helps manage risk